BlackDice/lill/README.md

 ### Warning about Symbol

-Please note, that Symbol is not officially supported by most of the environments so I had to use shim.
-I've chosen [es6-symbol](https://www.npmjs.org/package/es6-symbol) implementation.
+Please note, that Symbol is not officially supported by most of the environments so we had to use shim.
+Currently the [es6-symbol](https://www.npmjs.org/package/es6-symbol) implementation was chosen.
 If you know about better one, feel free to send in pull request.
 This is also only runtime dependency.
 Hopefully it will not be needed one day ;)

 There is one limitation coming from using shim thou.
 Symbols are still added as standard properties using string identifier.
 Therefore calling for example `Object.getOwnPropertyNames` will return properties made by Symbol.
-That's clearly against specification, but I do believe, there is no clean way how to overcome this.
+That's clearly against specification, but we do believe, there is no clean way how to overcome this.
+We recommend to use LiLL just for objects that are not inspected on their properties.

 ## Installation